klosinm/klosinm/README.md

 - 🌱 I'm currently learning Network Analysis
-- 💬 I am looking for opportunties to work on big-data analysis
+- 💬 I am looking for opportunties to use my skills in data science or analytics
 - 😄 Pronouns: She/Her

 ### Contact me!